infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_cname_record.md

 # CNAME-record Data Source

-Use the `infoblox_cname_record` data resource for the CNAME object to retrieve the following information for list of CNAME records:
+Use the `infoblox_cname_record` data resource for the CNAME object to retrieve the following information for a CNAME record:

 * `dns_view`: the DNS view which the record's zone belongs to.
 Example: `nondefault_dnsview`
 * `canonical`: the canonical name of the record in the FQDN format.
 Example: `debug.point.somewhere.in`